insure logo

 Insurance costs can skyrocket after a traffic conviction and impact your premiums for months and even years.

-The Traffic Ticket Calculator allows you to see the typical increases in your insurance premiums after common traffic violations.
+The Traffic Ticket Calculator allows you to see the typical increases in your insurance premiums after common traffic violations, such as speeding, running a red light or not wearing a seat belt.

 How much could traffic violations increase your rates?